clhenrick/carto-gis_dorkshop/resources/README.txt

 some basic areas within the disciplines and give you some hands on experience with tutorials.
 Depending on what we are able to cover and how the audience feels about the material this dorkshop may be the first in a series.
-My goal is to inform the audience how we as designers can have greater control over map design using open-source tools that are available to us.
+My goal is to inform the audience how we as designers can have greater control over map design using Adobe Illustrator and some open-source tools.

 In this folder you will find some tutorial files for learning the pen tool in Adobe Illustrator.
 Knowing the Pen tool is key for creating, editing, and styling vectors in Illustrator,